Why is cold smoke so important?

 Creating smoke without heat is the best way to control the flavour of any food being smoked.
 In most food smokers, heat is generated by burning wood.
 As the wood burns from ignition to complete ash, the wood generates heat.
 At the point where wood is self-consuming, (burns without any heat source) it produces a lot of heat.
 At this point, there is very little smoke produced, and the temperature within the food or bbq smoker is out of control.
 A food smoker will produce a far superior tasting food if the temperature and smoke remain at a constant and controlled level.

 Most smoked foods that are produced for resale are first cured, and then cold smoked.
 Cold smoking is usually done below 100°F or below a temperature that burns or liquefies fat.
 Heat is added at the end of the smoking process for appearance and flavour.
 A hot smoked food needs very little curing and has the appearance, taste, and texture of fully cooked foods.

 Yes, you can.
 This is one of three ways you can cold smoke food.
 Try taking any meat product fresh out of cold storage and smoking at the coolest temperature possible.
 Do not let your food smoker go above 100 degrees F. Season or marinade to taste.
 Only smoke for 1 to 2 hours and then cook as you would normally.
 Keep the damper at the top of your smoker wide open, as this helps in keeping the temperature low.
 This can be a little tricky in the middle of summer when the air temperature is above 60 degrees.
-The new flavors you can create are fantastic.
+The new flavours you can create are fantastic.

 The cost to smoke with the Bradley Smoker is about $1.00 per hour.
 This is about the same as using wood chunks purchased in a store.